hellosolarr/Solarr/README.md

 - **Proxy Server Management:** Easily manage proxy servers for your web requests, enhancing privacy and access control.

-- **Customization:** Tailor LittleScriptX to your specific needs with configurable settings and options.
+- **Customization:** LittleScriptX is highly adaptable, allowing you to tailor the system to your unique requirements.
+With a wide array of configurable settings and options, users can fine-tune the tool to match their specific use cases.
+Whether you need to adjust request headers, automate specific actions, or optimize performance, LittleScriptX offers the flexibility to meet your needs precisely.
+This customization empowers you to optimize your web requests for various tasks, from web scraping to API interactions, making it a versatile and powerful tool for your online endeavors.

 ## Getting Started